VAR (Video Assistant Referee) technology played a huge part at the Women's World Cup in France

-The Premier League is expected to use the Video Assistant Referee system for the first time from next season.
+Meanwhile, the Premier League is about to use VAR for the first time this coming season.

 In football, VAR is another referee, but one that has access to TV replays from lots of different angles.